Skip to Content

 Sausage, a large ham, and top round steak on a cutting board.

-Lunch and breakfast cuisine options from around the world were offered, and I was genuinely impressed with the quality.
+Lunch and breakfast cuisine options with global influences were offered, and I was genuinely impressed with the quality.

 Bowls of fried rice and Tariyaki chicken wings.